mikewest/internetdrafts/first-party-cookies/draft.md

    will not be able to include authenticated resources via `<script>` or `<link>`, as these embedding mechanisms will not create first-party contexts.

+First-party-only cookies also mitigate one specific kind of cross-site request forgery (CSRF) attack by treating cross-origin `POST` requests (including navigations) as as third-party requests.

 Aside from these attack mitigations, first-party-only cookies can also be useful for policy or regulatory purposes.
 That is, it may be valuable for an origin to assert that its cookies should not be sent along with third-party requests in